briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ## Environment configuration

 Environment configuration allows for either a base or app stack to be configured with non-default values.
-For example,
+For example:

 - you may decide to start a new base environment but you want to provision a powerful database instance class and size.
 You would change this using environment configuration
 - You might want to create an ad hoc app environment but you need it to include some special environment variables, you could set these in environment config.